seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Unplagued with corns will have a bout with you.
 Ah ha, my mistresses! which of you all
 Will now deny to dance? she that makes dainty,
-She, I’ll swear, hath corns; am I come near ye now?
+She, I'll swear, hath corns; am I come near ye now?
 Welcome, gentlemen!
 I have seen the day
 That I have worn a visor and could tell
-A whispering tale in a fair lady’s ear,
+A whispering tale in a fair lady's ear,
-Such as would please: ’tis gone, ’tis gone, ’tis gone:
+Such as would please: 'tis gone, 'tis gone, 'tis gone:
 You are welcome, gentlemen! come, musicians, play.
 A hall, a hall! give room! and foot it, girls.